OpenVoiceOS/ovos-audio/README.md

 The "mouth" of the OVOS assistant!

-Handles TTS generation and audio playback
+Handles TTS generation and sounds playback

 ## Install